ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 2. Any other request the client might have made in the past or might make in the future.

-In order to ensure this, the client selects a proxy (that serves the oblivious proxy resource) that it trusts will protect this information by forwarding the encapsulated request and response without passing the server (that serves the oblivious request resource).
+In order to ensure this, the client selects a proxy (that serves the oblivious proxy resource) that it trusts will protect this information by forwarding the encapsulated request and response without passing it to the server (that serves the oblivious request resource).

 In this section, a deployment where there are three entities is considered: